iCliniq Logo

 Hi doctor,

-Yes, I had the test in the early morning and my last report was also low.
-I am a non-smoker and drinker.
-If I need to check further which laboratory test should I do and I need to fix the problem.
+Yes, I had the test done in the early morning, and my last report also showed low levels.
+I am a non-smoker and do not drink alcohol.
+If further testing is needed, which laboratory tests should I consider?
+I would like to address this issue and find a solution.

 Hi,